or

-10 Facts You Should Know about Juneteenth
+Juneteenth: 10 Facts You Should Know About the Federal Holiday

 Kori Williams - Author